 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-As at December 31, 2021 the Company had working capital (current assets less current liabilities) of \$401,795 (2020 - \$913,694), which it considers to be inadequate to fund its overhead and currently planned exploration activities for the ensuing twelve months.
+As at December 31, 2022 the Company had a working capital deficiency (current assets less current liabilities) of \$179,541 (2021 - positive working capital of \$401,795), which it considers to be inadequate to fund its overhead and exploration activities for the ensuing twelve months.
 Consistent with other junior exploration companies, the Company has no source of operating revenue, is unable to self-finance operations, and has significant cash requirements to meet its overhead and maintain its mineral interests.
 These material uncertainties cast significant doubt upon the Company's ability to continue as a going concern.
-The Company has incurred operating losses since inception and as at December 31, 2021 had an accumulated deficit of \$32,359,182 (2020 - \$30,131,252).
+The Company has incurred operating losses since inception and as at December 31, 2022 had an accumulated deficit of \$33,258,730 (2021 - \$32,359,182).